ahmadsaadat/Python_Django/readme.md

 First we started off by deconstructing the requirement as much as possible
 #### Deconstructing the requirement:
 - Domain: Product, Category, Tag
-- User-Admin: Populate Database with random data using Django Admin
+- User-Admin: Populate Database with mock data using Django Admin
 - User: Design simple HTML page to allow user to search product by description
 - User: Design simple HTML page to allow user to filter by category and tag
 - Write query functions with Django